 Dr. Viceisza has presented at several domestic and international conferences and workshops including, but not limited to, those organized by the Econometric Society, the Economic Science Association, the Federal Reserve Bank of Atlanta, IFPRI, and the Institute for the Study of Labor (IZA).
-He has also served as a reviewer for the American Economic Review and Food Policy, and is a member of the American Economic Association, the Econometric Society, and the Economic Science Association.
+He has also served as a reviewer for several journals (such as the American Economic Review, Food Policy, and International Migration Review) and is a member of the American Economic Association, the Econometric Society, and the Economic Science Association.

 Dr. Viceisza obtained his Ph.D. in economics from Georgia State University (GSU) in 2008.
 He holds two masters degrees in economics (GSU, 2005, and Boston University, 2004), an MBA in international business (Temple University, 2001), and a bachelor's degree in accounting (University of the Netherlands Antilles, 2001).

 Dr. Viceisza is a national of Curaçao.
 He is fluent in English, Spanish, Dutch and Papiamento, and is basic in French.